ChristerNilsson/2023-026-chessx2/readme.md

 * No waste of time setting up the pieces
 * No judge needed, as the app handles the rules
 * The game can be analyzed with Lichess with two clicks

+# Please Note

+* You must activate the clock before moving a piece.
+* You must deactivate the clock before using the menu.

 # Menu